-A silt fence is positioned down gradient of the site, between the excavation and Salado Creek.
+A silt fence will be placed on the downhill west side of the site, between the excavation and Salado Creek (see Figure 3).
 The excavation area will be stabilized and graded in coordination with CSSA to support the future use of the area.
 Any disturbed areas, which will not be put to other use, will be seeded with native grass.